Please see our E-Mail address on the Schedule page.

 - Steam and diesel, North American and European, freight and passenger trains

 Six hobbyists formed the club in September 1987 to build a modular-style model railroad layout.
 As the club grew, it was formally incorporated as a non-profit Society in January 1990.
 Two other layouts in the club were started to accommodate the various interests of the group.
 Initially meeting in members' homes, and after spending 6 years in Londonderry Mall, the club moved to Capilano Mall for a couple of years and then back to Londonderry.
-Currently the LaBaJa layout is in storage and the Edmonton N-Scalers are in Fort Mall in Fort Saskatchewan.
+Since then, we have been in Fort Saskatchewan Mall, Sherwood Park Mall and Sherwood Park Plaza.

 The club consists of two sub-groups, one for each layout.
 Each club member is a member of at least one of the subgroups: Edmonton N Scalers and LaBaJa.